A great variety of medicinal, edible, and aphrodisiac trees grow in the Amazon forest.

-It has many medicinal uses, it is used as a restorative, to cure osteoarthritis and rheumatism.
+It has many medicinal uses.
+It is used as a restorative to cure osteoarthritis and rheumatism.

 Fruit and food trees

-We cannot fail to mention the so-called Cherry of the Amazon , a sweet fruit that comes from the Yumanasa tree (Muntingia calabura).
-As well as the Uvilla or Uva de Monte (Pourouma cecropiaefolia, P. multifida), consumed in its original state or for the preparation of different foods and drinks such as uvachado.
+Another tree with edible fruit is the large and leafy Chopé (Gustavia longiflora).
+This tree has small brown fruit that have pleasant flavor when ripe.The Cherry of the Amazon is a sweet fruit that comes from the Yumanasa tree (Muntingia calabura).
+The fruit from the Uvilla or Uva de Monte (Pourouma cecropiaefolia, P. multifida), is eaten raw or used in different foods and drinks such as uvachado.

 Ceiba: the giant of the Amazon